 The XR-7 couldn’t be optioned with a black interior until the following year (1990)

-No significant updates for 1990.
-The 1989-90 model years are virtually indistinguishable extra for a few added options and colors
+No significant updates for 1990 except for a few added options and colors.
+The 1989-1990 model years are virtually indistinguishable

 1991 was the first year of Ford’s 5.0L V8 from the Mustang and Lincoln Mark VIII (replacing the supercharged V6)